tweedjs/docs/docs/patterns/dependency-injection.md

 ```

 The `ListStyle` passed in determines how the `ScrollableList` looks: it's a collaborator.
-What list items to show, though, can be different any time.
+What list items to show, though, can be different every time.
 It doesn't matter.
 They're
 just data.

+In fact, since items in a list most likely is best described as data, that `Menu` example
-In fact, that `Menu` example from before could with good reason be designed like this
+from before could with good reason be designed so that the menu items are passed into the
-instead:
+render method instead of the constructor:

 ```javascript
 const menu = new Menu()